lino-framework/book/docs/admin/printing.rst

 mixin).

-Lino applications can decide to use printable documents in other ways that showing them to your browser, e.g.  attach them to an email, or send them directly from the application server to a printer in a local area network.
+Lino applications can decide to use printable documents in other ways than showing them to your browser, e.g.  attach them to an email, or send them directly from the application server to a printer in a local area network.